Novel Fourier Quadrature Transforms and Analytic Signal Representations for Nonlinear and Non-stationary Time Series Analysis: Results and discussions

 \subsection{Trend and variability estimation from a nonlinear and nonstationary time series}

 Estimating trend and performing detrending operations are important steps in numerous applications, e.g., in climatic data analyses, the trend is one of the most critical parameters \cite{PNAS1}; in spectral analysis and in estimating the correlation function, it is necessary to remove the trend from the data to obtain meaningful results \cite{PNAS1}.
-Thus, in signal and other data analysis, it is crucial to estimate the trend, detrend the data, and obtain variability of the time series at any desired time scales.
+Thus, in signal and other data analysis, it is crucial to estimate the trend, detrend the data, and obtain the variability of the time series at any desired timescales of interest.

-The Global surface temperature anomaly (GSTA) data (of 148 Years from 1856 to 2003, publicly available at \cite{GSTA}) analysis and its trend obtained from the proposed method is shown in Figure \ref{fig:GSTA_FDM}: (a) GSTA data (blue solid), and its trend (red dashed, sixty four-years or longer time scale) obtained by dividing data into six dyadic frequency bands, and corresponding FIBFs (b).
-Figure \ref{fig:GSTA_FDM} (c) obtained by decomposing the data into twelve FIBFs of non-dyadic frequency bands: FIBF11 shows (2--3) years time scale variations, FIBF10 (3--4), FIBF9 (4--6), FIBF8 (6--8), FIBF7 (8--12), FIBF6 (12--16), FIBF5 (16--24), FIBF4 (24--32), FIBF3 (32--44), FIBF2, (44--64), FIBF1 (64--80 years), and trend shows 80 years or longer time scale variations of temperature.
+Here, we consider the Global surface temperature anomaly (GSTA) data (of 148 Years from 1856 to 2003, publicly available at \cite{GSTA}) analysis, its trend and variabilities obtained from the proposed method are shown in Figure \ref{fig:GSTA_FDM}: (a) GSTA data (blue solid), and its trend (red dashed, sixty four-years or longer timescale) obtained by dividing data into six dyadic frequency bands, and (b) corresponding FIBFs, where FIBF5 shows (2--4) years timescale variations, FIBF4 (4--8), FIBF3 (8--16), FIBF2 (16--32), FIBF1 (32--64), and FIBF0 shows 64 years or longer timescale variations.
+Figure \ref{fig:GSTA_FDM} (c) obtained by decomposing the data into twelve FIBFs of non-dyadic frequency bands: FIBF11 shows (2--3) years timescale variations, FIBF10 (3--4), FIBF9 (4--6), FIBF8 (6--8), FIBF7 (8--12), FIBF6 (12--16), FIBF5 (16--24), FIBF4 (24--32), FIBF3 (32--44), FIBF2, (44--64), FIBF1 (64--80 years), and trend shows 80 years or longer timescale variations of temperature.

-To demonstrate the efficacy of the proposed FDM to estimate a trend and variability from data at any desired time scale, e.g., we estimated the trends and variabilities of GSTA data in various time scales as shown in Figure \ref{fig:GSTA_FDM} (d), Figure \ref{fig:GSTA_FDM_trend} and Figure \ref{fig:GSTA_FDM_var}.
-Figure \ref{fig:GSTA_FDM} (d) shows GSTA data (blue solid), and trends (red dashed) in multiple of 10 (i.e. 10--80) years or longer time scale variations of temperature.
-Figure \ref{fig:GSTA_FDM_trend} presents: (a) GSTA data, and its trend in 15, 25 and 53 years or longer time scale, and (b) GSTA data, and its trend in 75, 100 and 125 years or longer time scale.
+To demonstrate the efficacy of the proposed FDM to estimate a trend and variability from data at any desired timescale, e.g., we estimated the trends and variabilities of GSTA data in various timescales as shown in Figure \ref{fig:GSTA_FDM} (d), Figure \ref{fig:GSTA_FDM_trend}, and Figure \ref{fig:GSTA_FDM_var}.
+Figure \ref{fig:GSTA_FDM} (d) shows GSTA data (blue solid), and trends (red dashed) in multiples of 10 (i.e., 10--80) years or longer timescale variations of temperature.
+Figure \ref{fig:GSTA_FDM_trend} presents: (a) GSTA data, and its trend in 15, 25, and 53 years or longer timescale, and (b) GSTA data, and its trend in 75, 100, and 125 years or longer timescale.